NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Equipment/Shadowed Scale, the Jungle Secret.md

 **Bulk** L; **Size** med
 **Usage** wornmask

 This gold-inlaid wooden mask depicts the reptilian visage of a mokele-mbembe, a jungle predator seen by the Mwangi as embodiments of nature's strength and majesty.
-If you're a Magaambyan who already has a mask, you can use _Shadowed Scale, the Jungle Secret_ in lieu of your own mask for the purposes of mask-related abilities, such as [[Feats/Magic Warrior Dedication|Magic Warrior Dedication]].
+If you're a Magaambyan who already has a mask, you can use _Shadowed Scale, the Jungle Secret_ in lieu of your own mask for the purposes of mask-related abilities, such as [[Magic Warrior Dedication|Magic Warrior Dedication]].
 When you wear the mask, you are always [[Conditions/Concealed|Concealed]] while in a jungle.

 * * *